britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 reputation of her compatriots that the fairest and brightest of American girls should sacrifice a little of her independence.

-DAISY.
-Look here, Mr. Winterbourne, you make too much fuss: that’s what’s the matter with you!
+DAISY: Look here, Mr. Winterbourne, you make too much fuss: that’s what’s the matter with you!

-WINTERBOURNE.
-If I make enough to persuade you to go home with Mrs.
+WINTERBOURNE: If I make enough to persuade you to go home with Mrs.
 Walker, my highest ambition will be gratified.

-DAISY.
-I think you are trying to mystify me: I can tell that by your language.
+DAISY: I think you are trying to mystify me: I can tell that by your language.
 One would never think you were the same person who went with me to that castle.

-WINTERBOURNE.
-I am not quite the same, but I have a good deal in com- mon with him.
+WINTERBOURNE: I am not quite the same, but I have a good deal in common with him.
 Now, Mr. Giovanelli doesn’t resemble that person at all.

-DAISY, coldly.
-I don’t know why you speak to me about Mr. Giovanelli.
+DAISY, <i>coldly:</i> I don’t know why you speak to me about Mr. Giovanelli.

-WINTERBOURNE.
-Because — because Mrs. Walker asked me to.
+WINTERBOURNE: Because — because Mrs. Walker asked me to.

-DAISY.
-It would be better if she should do it herself.
+DAISY: It would be better if she should do it herself.

-WINTERBOURNE.
-That’s exactly what I told her; but she had an odd fancy that I have a kind of influence with you.
+WINTERBOURNE: That’s exactly what I told her; but she had an odd fancy that I have a kind of influence with you.

-DAISY, with expression.
-Poor Mrs. Walker!
+DAISY, <i>with expression:</i> Poor Mrs. Walker!

-WINTERBOURNE.
-Poor Mrs. Walker!
+WINTERBOURNE: Poor Mrs. Walker!
 She doesn’t know that no one has any influence with you — that you do nothing in the world but what pleases yourself.

-DAISY.
-Whom, then, am I to please?
+DAISY: Whom, then, am I to please?
 The people that think such dreadful things of me?
 I don’t even understand what they think!
 What do you mean, about my reputation?
 I haven’t got any reputation!
 If people are so cruel and